RoelofSetsFire/data-processing-1/30 Homework/10 Preparations/10 Preparation.md

 # Preparations

-Welcome to Data Toolkit.
+Welcome to Data Processing.
 In this class, we will be using a variety of tools that will require some initial configuration.
 To ensure everything goes smoothly moving forward, we will setup the majority of those tools in this homework.
 While some of this will likely be dull, doing it now will enable us